 Education costs in Algeria depend entirely on where you send your children.
 Public schools are free but may prove unsuitable due to language barriers and curriculum differences.

-International schools charge considerably more but provide familiar learning environments and follow recognised international curricula.
+International schools charge considerably more but provide familiar learning environments and follow globally recognised curricula.
 These schools cater specifically to expat families but come with hefty price tags.
 If you’re relocating through an international or intercompany transfer, it’s prudent to factor education expenses into your contract negotiations from the outset.

 Education and Schools in Algeria